Data Processing Agreement - Aug 2019

 3. CUSTOMER RESPONSIBILITY

-Within the scope of the Terms and in its use of the Service, Controller shall be solely responsible for complying with the statutory requirements relating to data protection and privacy, in particular regarding the disclosure and transfer of Personal Data to the Processor and the Processing of Personal Data.
-For the avoidance of doubt, Controller’s instructions for the Processing of Personal Data shall comply with the Data Protection Law.
+Controller shall, in its use of the services, process Personal Data in accordance with the requirements of Data Protection Laws.
+For the avoidance of doubt, Controller’s instructions for the Processing of Personal Data shall comply with Data Protection Laws.
+Processor shall immediately inform Controller if, in its opinion, an instruction infringes upon Data Protection Laws.
 This DPA is Customer’s complete and final instruction to Rarestep in relation to Personal Data and that additional instructions outside the scope of DPA would require prior written agreement between the parties.
 Instructions shall initially be specified in the Terms and may, from time to time thereafter, be amended, amplified or replaced by Controller in separate written instructions (as individual instructions).
+Controller shall have sole responsibility for the accuracy, quality, and legality of Personal Data and the means by which Controller acquired Personal Data.

 4. OBLIGATIONS OF PROCESSOR

 - Compliance with Instructions.
 The parties acknowledge and agree that Customer is the Controller of Personal Data and Rarestep, Inc. (“Rarestep”) is the Processor of that data.
 Processor shall collect, process and use Personal Data only within the scope of Controller’s Instructions.
 If the Processor believes that an Instruction of the Controller infringes the Data Protection Law, it shall immediately inform the Controller without delay.
-If Processor cannot use Personal Data in accordance with the Instructions due to a legal requirement under any applicable European Union or Member State law, Controller will (i) promptly notify the Controller of that legal requirement before the relevant Processing to the extent permitted by the Data Protection Law; and (ii) cease all Processing (other than merely storing and maintaining the security of the affected Personal Data) until such time as the Controller issues new instructions with which Processor is able to comply.
+If Processor cannot use Personal Data in accordance with the Instructions due to a legal requirement under any applicable European Union or Member State law, Processor will (i) promptly notify the Controller of that legal requirement before the relevant Processing to the extent permitted by the Data Protection Law, unless that law prohibits such information on important grounds of public interest; and (ii) cease all Processing (other than merely storing and maintaining the security of the affected Personal Data) until such time as the Controller issues new instructions with which Processor is able to comply.
 If this provision is invoked, Processor will not be liable to the Controller under the Terms for any failure to perform the applicable services until such time as the Controller issues new instructions in regard to the Processing.

 - the prevention of unauthorized persons from gaining access to Personal Data Processing systems (physical access control),